kellyhennigan/spantracts_DWIworkshop/README.md

 Brain regions communicate via long-range axonal connections, referred to as "white matter" because they are covered in fatty (myelin) sheaths that allow for faster communication.
 Diffusion-weighted imaging allows us to quantify some of the structural properties of these connections.
 This repository describes a pipeline for getting these structural measurements for tracts of interest, starting from raw diffusion-weighted imaging data.

+This pipeline focuses on tracking fibers between 1) VTA and nucleus accumbens and 2) medial prefrontal cortex and nucleus accumbens.
+It's very similar to Josiah's tractography pipeline, which is well-documented here: https://github.com/josiahkl/spantracts

 ## Getting started